|

 rockets flying almost over our heads.

-pieces of the plane riddled with bullet holes, even though the Koreans
+of the plane riddled with bullet holes, even though the Koreans said they

-said they shot it down with a single missile.
-I mostly remember the cold
+shot it down with a single missile.
+I mostly remember the cold on that

 I have many pictures I took during my